Thinkwise Cloud

 Refer to the Feature matrix in TCP for an up-to-date overview of supported features in the Thinkwise Cloud.

-Custom application settings are not supported for the Universal GUI.
+Custom application settings are not supported.
 This means, for example, that:

 - The default platform is always Universal.